hunterdyar/Immersive-Media-Pocket-Reference/notes/PercievingSpaceSight.md

 Our eyes focus on light (*ahem:* accomodation) in a way ery similar to

-![An image that uses focus to imply depth](images/focusLightOcclusion.png) *The deep background is extremely out of focus, the tree is less out of focus, and the model is sharp and in focus.
+![An image that uses focus to imply depth](images/focusLightOcclusion.png) *The deep background is extremely out of focus, the tree is less out of focus while Hannah here is sharp and in focus.
 Occlusion also clues us in.*

 Consider this screen capture from *The Untouchables*.

 ![The Untouchables](images/splitDipoter.jpg)

-It was shot using a "split diopter".
+It was shot using a "[split diopter](https://vashivisuals.com/splitting-focus-de-palmas-blow/)".
 The effect is usually achieved by cutting a lens in half, perhaps combining it with another half-lens of a different focal length.
 This image feels fake and wrong to us (the effect is more subtle inside of the context, montage, and pacing of film, a screencapture rips it out and lays it bare).
 It is inconsistent with our understanding of out-of-focus blur, which we expect to be consistent.

 *See the example highlighting tilt-shift photography below.*